-His old band was doing just fine without him, having scored their fourth consecutive No. 1 studio album that January with Balance featuring successor Sammy Hagar.
-Even though it was a spotty work overall, the project still had Van Halen in the pole position of American rock outfits.
+Since then, his old band had done just fine without him, scoring their fourth consecutive No. 1 studio album in January 1995 with Balance featuring successor Sammy Hagar.
+It was a spotty work overall, but the project still had Van Halen in the pole position of American rock outfits.

-At 40 years old, Roth had gone to the land which was then still considered the last stop on an artist’s road to obscurity.
-“Las Vegas is what’s new,” the singer told Leno.
+At 40 years old, Roth had gone to a place then still considered the last stop on an artist’s road to obscurity.
+“Las Vegas is what’s new,” Roth insisted to Leno.
 "It’s what’s happening right now; it’s very hip."

 He was, in fact, correct – though about 15 years too early.
 In 1995, Wayne Newton still ruled the Strip.
 For Diamond Dave, that roll of the dice would be taking place from Oct.
 19-25, 1995 at Bally’s Celebrity Showroom, a venue which held less than 1,500 people.